 For the short head of the biceps, you can incorporate wide grip barbell curls.
 Here are two more exercises that emphasize the short head more:

 One of the best ways to isolate your bicep muscle.
-Make sure you are doing this exercise with full range of motion, letting your biceps stretch at the bottom position, followed by a contraction on top.
+Make sure you are doing this exercise with full range of motion.
+Let your biceps stretch at the bottom position, followed by a contraction on top.

 You can also incorporate this exercise to hit the long(outer) head of your biceps by switching to a more narrow grip.